Select Page

 Open Standard Integration Interfaces

 Introducing a collection of open standard integration interfaces and a reference architecture for smart production designed to accelerate the adoption of robotics in smart factories and warehouses.
-These include a reference architecture, a domain model, and open integration interfaces robotics cells and mobile robot fleets, which address critical industry challenges such as vendor lock-in, complex deployments, and low interoperability, offering a foundation for scalable automation.
-From cloud-edge orchestration to standardized interfaces for AMRs (autonomous mobile robots), equipment, and logistics, all documents are now openly available for download.
+These include a reference architecture, a domain model, and open integration interfaces robotics cells and mobile robot fleets and provide an unprecedented framework for interoperable, high-performance industrial robotic systems.

 Reference Architecture for Smart Production Systems